 The MRC School Battery Collection Program continues to grow.
 Schools throughout the region are busy collecting used batteries, which is keeping them out of landfill, well done to all the school collecting.
 Keep up the good work!

 It doesn’t matter if you are a big school or a small one, it is great that you are helping out and doing your bit to recycle batteries and keep them out of landfill.

-Each Term we will check how many batteries have been collected and acknowledge the leading battery collecting schools by total batteries collected and batteries collected per student.
-Certificates, prizes and special recognition will be awarded.
+Each term we will check how many batteries have been collected and acknowledge the leading battery collecting schools by total batteries collected.

-To see how many batteries your school has collected so far.
-Click here.
+Click here (PDF 64kb) to see how many batteries your school has collected in 2018.